Not all graduate programs are created equal!

 - Highest awarded degree that offers advanced training in a subject through original research

-- 4+ years – Major research project with dissertation/thesis
+- 4+ years – includes a major research project with dissertation/thesis

-- Most programs offer funding packages, student’s financial contribution is minimal
+- Most programs offer funding packages; the student’s financial contribution is minimal

-- Like professional master’s, professional doctoral degrees prepare students for practical applications through training in the field and coursework.
+- Like a professional master’s degree, a professional doctoral degree prepares students for practical applications through training in the field and coursework.

-- Time to degree varies per degree and funding packages are limited and competitive.
+- Completion time for the degree varies per degree, and funding packages are limited and competitive.
 In most cases students who pursue a professional degree are expected to make a significant financial contribution.

-In addition to Master’s and Ph.D. a lot of universities offer Certificate Programs that allow students to get additional expertise and credentials that can make them more appealing and marketable to future employers.
-For example, a Certificate in Science, Technology and Public Policy would allow a Ph.D. student to explore the politics and policy related to science and technology and could potentially work as a consultant for a senator.
+In addition to master’s and doctoral degrees, a lot of universities offer certificate programs that allow students to get additional expertise and credentials that can make them more appealing and marketable to future employers.
+For example, a Certificate in Science, Technology, and Public Policy would allow a PhD student to explore the politics and policy related to science and technology and could potentially lead to employment as a consultant for a senator.

 Once you’ve decided what field/area and the degree you want to pursue, you have to decide what schools you want to apply to.
 No two graduate schools are the same.

 - Listing of U.S. universities and graduate school locators